 Step 5: Create Content (aka The fun part!) – This is where you put your ideas, thoughts, advice, tips or tricks, online!
 As a new blogger with little or no experience, it can be difficult to decide on a topic for your first few blogs.

 I cover what topics to write about in the video but here are a few topics to get you started:

 - How Hiring an Event Planner Can Save you Money (point out the benefits of hiring an event planner and give examples if you have some)

 - How to Hire the Best Event Planner for Your Event (what to look for when hiring an event planner)

 - How to Choose a Photographer for Your Next Event

 - 10 Event Trends to Watch This Year

-Blogging is a powerful tool for Eventies in any niche!
-If you follow this quick and simple 5-step technique, I can assure you that you will be on the right track for success.
+Blogging is a powerful tool for event planners in any niche!
+If you follow these 5-steps, you’ll be on the right track.